 Taking your car to a Volkswagen Trained Collision Repair Facility ensures that:

-- The work will be performed by trained employees at shops that are certified to perform collision repairs on Volkswagen models.
+- The works will be performed by trained employees at shops that are certified to perform collision repairs on Volkswagen models.

 - All services will follow strict, mandated repair procedures per Volkswagen standards.